yochaigal/cairn/wip/the-dawn-plague/the-dawn-plague-overview.md

 - Thirty-three years ago, a hunting party from **Motal** found themselves lost in the **Blue Forest**, eventually taking their rest in a place haunted by bodiless Dybbuks.
 By morning, all were possessed.
 - The newly-bodied Dybbuks then found their way to the village of **Motal**, retreating back to the forest after wreaking havoc on the frightened populace.
 - The locals were ill-equipped to handle the situation.
 A small group of all able-bodied adults attempted to stop the Dybbuks on their own turf.
 All but one (**Zina**, a seamstress) did not return.
-- **Zina** survived by climbing up a tree and observing the Dybbuks for a full night, never sleeping.
-She observed that the Dybbuks could only possess a body while the spirit slept, and that by morning they would have full control.
-She also saw that they _hated_ fire.
-She let one of the children know what she'd learned, then fled.
+- An Estrie (see **Zina** below) nesting nearby observed the Dybbuks from on high, seeing that they could only possess a body while the spirit slept.
+She also saw that their _hated_ fire.
+She let one of the children know what she'd learned, then moved her nest to the **Blue Forest**.
+She feels great guilt for not helping the townsfolk further.
-- The remaining residents (mostly children and the elderly **Rab**) were able to frighten their possessed former neighbors, parents and children with torches and flaming brands, forcing them into a nearby quarry.
-They then set it ablaze, killing the bodies but freeing the spirits.
+- The remaining residents (mostly children and the elderly) were able to chase their possessed  neighbors & parents with torches and flaming brands, forcing them into a nearby barn.
+They then set it ablaze, killing the bodies but freeing the spirits trapped within.
 This place is now referred to as **Orphan’s Mound**.
 - Today the locals still stand vigilant for a full night after any burial, to ensure that none are possessed by a Dybbuk.
 They endlessly repeat the phrase, “A candle for one is a candle for a hundred.”
-In general, the survivors became strict adherents of their ancestor's religious practices.
-- The true details of what happened in **Motal** was kept secret, most outsiders believing them an unfortunate victims of a plague.
-The original **Rab** died a few years after the events of the **Dawn Plague**, but made great efforts to forestall anything ever harming the town again.
-Eventually, **Rab Schlomo** came and made his home among them, intending to understand and protect his newfound neighbors.
-- **Zina** was never seen again, though she lives on as an **Estrie**, surviving from offerings left to her by the villagers.
+- An oath of secrecy was soon invoked, whereby a lie would be told from that day forward: a disease killed the older citizens of **Motal**.
+Breaking this taboo would result in expulsion from the community.
+One of the children became **Rab Schlomo**, and made great efforts to forestall such a harm happening ever again.

 ## Hooks
 - PCs are hired by a wealthy outsider, sent to quiet the unrest.